top of page

 Oh, my love, ye are cursed to forget me not.”

 The curse was complete.
 Her lover died shortly after of a tormented soul.
-But the thing about curses fuelled by malice, is that, by their very nature, they condemn both parties to a life sentence.
+But the thing about curses fuelled by malice is that their nature condemns both parties to a life sentence.
 You see, Belladonna could never forget either.
-Each full moon until she died at the age of one hundred and three, she tended her alter.
-Gazing upon her lover’s burnt image while she wept dry tears, until the devil himself come to claim her soul.
+Each full moon until she died at the age of one hundred and three, she tended her altar.
+Gazing upon her lover’s burnt image while she wept dry tears until the devil himself came to claim her soul.

 THE FORGET ME NOT CURSE